-We can also view the differences between two archives like below.
+To view the differences between two archives, run:

 patool: Comparing test1-0.6.1.gz with test2-0.6.1.bz2 ... patool: running /usr/bin/diff -urN /tmp/Unpack_WdttOc /tmp/Unpack_8ZDyPK patool: ... no differences found.

-Also, we can repackage an archive to a different format as below:
+Patool can able to repackage an archive to a different format as shown below:

 patool: running '/usr/bin/gzip' -c -d -- 'test1.tar.gz' > '/tmp/Unpack_syZlDc/test1' patool: with shell='True' patool: ... test1.tar.gz extracted to `/tmp/Unpack_syZlDc'. patool: ... repacking successful.